-Assessment: Your grade for this lab course will be determined on a point basis, with 10 points for active participation.
-In the lab schedule above, you will find 10 or 20 points associated with each lab report depending on whether I expect a formal or informal lab report or some assigned exercises related to data analysis.
-As this is a fast paced summer session, missing a lab is extremely problematic and we have no time for makeup labs.
-I will therefore replace a missed lab with the average of all your other labs.
-If you miss more than one lab, the second missed lab will result in a zero.
+Assessment: Your grade for this lab course will be determined on a point basis.
+In the lab schedule above, you will find 10 or 20 points associated with each lab session, depending on whether I expect a formal or informal lab report or some assigned exercises related to data analysis.
+If you miss a lab, you may (at the discretion of the lab instructor) attend another lab section.
 All labs are due at the beginning of the next lab meeting after performing the experiment.
 For both formal and informal reports, I will give you specific guidelines before you begin the laboratory experiment.